blur-network/dpow-blur/README.md

 **The command above will NOT send the blob as a transaction if `sig_count` is less than a value of 12.**

-If sig_count is less than 12 but greater than 0, the transaction blob created with this command will be automatically relayed to the network, via a protocol command `relay_request_ntz_sig` which will add the transaction to a partitioned area of the transaction pool.
+If sig_count is less than 12, the transaction blob created with this command will be automatically relayed to the network, via a protocol command `relay_request_ntz_sig` which will add the transaction to a partitioned area of the transaction pool.
 This area, known as the `ntz_pool` holds pending transactions that still need more signatures.

 Destinations for the transaction are automatically populated using the BTC pubkeys, and CryptoNote pubkeys provided in `komodo_notaries.h`.
 Each notary wallet is sent 0.00000001 BLUR.